bsnes-emu/bsnes/docs/install/general.md

 often called a "BIOS"
 by analogy with the Basic Input/Output System used in IBM PC compatibles.

-For the same legal reasons that commercial games cannot be distributed with emulators, the GBA BIOS cannot be distributed with higan, but is required for GBA software to run.
+Although the GBA BIOS is required in order to emulate GBA games, it cannot be distributed with higan for the same legal reasons that commercial games cannot be distributed with higan, so you'll need to obtain a copy of the BIOS for yourself.

 If you have a real GBA and a flashcart, the Internet contains many tools